-As at September 30, 2010, the following directors were not independent:
+As at September 30, 2011, the following directors were not independent:

-Grant Edey, President and Chief Executive Officer and Martin Quick, former President and Chief Executive Officer.
+Grant A. Edey, President and Chief Executive Officer and Martin Quick, former President and Chief Executive Officer.

 The Board is comprised of eight members, six of whom are independent and two of whom are not.
-Each of the eight directors is up for re-election, the majority of which are independent.
+Seven of the eight directors are up for re-election, the majority of which are independent.
 The Board expects that future slates of directors will comprise a majority of independent outside directors.